 This is the second of a two-part series reviewing EMI in VFD applications.
-The purpose of the first article was to get you better acquainted with the basics of EMI when using elevator VFDs (this article really applies to all drive application).
+The purpose of the first article was to get you better acquainted with the basics of EMI as it relates to industrial controls and VFD applications.

 This article will review 7 tips to mitigate EMI-related problems.
 When considering EMI, there is always a source, a victim, and a path.
 Each tip below will use grounding, shielding, or filtering methods to mitigate EMI-related issues.

-1. Ensure all components are earth grounded appropriately
+1. Ensure the VFD and other components are earth grounded appropriately

 The earth ground is very important and provides a return path to drain high-frequency noise.
 In general, a low impedance path should be created which will allow the EMI noise to drain.

 Considering this, the ground connection should be kept as short as possible.
-A flat braided ground strap is a good choice and provides increased surfaced area for connections.
+A flat braided ground strap is a good choice and provides an increased surface area for connections.

-Finally, the ground conductor gauge should be sized appropriately- a conductor that is too small will offer high resistance and not drain as effectively.
+Finally, the ground conductor gauge should be sized appropriately for the current – a conductor that is too small will offer high resistance and not drain as effectively.